The Python Packaging Hell: Files Everywhere (4 / 7)

 This INI file is nothing more than a different presentation of most of

-the options proposed in Python by setuptools
+the options proposed in Python by setuptools.
+So we’ll find

 the same disadvantages: same bugs, same poorly documented options, same